angelosalatino/CliquePercolationMethod-R/README.md

 Called from: .Call("R_igraph_create", as.numeric(edges) - 1, as.numeric(n),
     as.logical(directed), PACKAGE = "igraph")
 ```
-In this new version, if the *edges* structure is empty but if there are some vertices the graph can be still created.
+In this new version, the graph is created inserting the right amount of vertexes and then all the edges.
+In this way, we avoid to lose nodes (cliques without edges), that can represent communities.

 #Reference
 Palla, Gergely, Imre Derényi, Illés Farkas, and Tamás Vicsek.
 "Uncovering the overlapping community structure of complex networks in nature and society."
 Nature 435, no. 7043 (2005): 814-818.